antrmarq/handshaker/README.md

 To view it, copy the path of the generated HTML file and open it in your browser.

-🧰 Built With
+🧰 Built With Python and Selenium
-Python
-Selenium

 Feel free to submit issues, branch/copy this project or suggestions to improve the script!